spazmodius/fastGuid/README.md

 ```

 ## Note
-This UUID generator is freakishly fast, and generates _unique_ UUIDs, in conformance with the [RFC](https://tools.ietf.org/html/rfc4122).
+This UUID generator is freakishly fast, and generates _unique_ UUIDs, in conformance with [RFC 4122](https://tools.ietf.org/html/rfc4122).
 But it __does not__ generate _unguessable_ UUIDs.
 In particulary, sequences of 256 UUIDs
 will differ only in the last byte.
 So if you've generated one, it's pretty easy to guess the next one.

 However, you [should not be using UUIDs for unguessable secrets](https://tools.ietf.org/html/rfc4122#section-6) anyway; that is explicitly not one of their